Mondarth/FVTT-Manual/_sources/all/ui/main-interface-components.rst.txt

 Scenes configure the canvas.
 They can be used to (for example):

-- Display an inteactive map to players.
+- Display an interactive map to players.
 - Display a dungeon map, revealing only what the player's character token can see.
 - Display an image during :term:`theatre of the mind` play.